chrisdentremont/plasticpollution/README.md

 ## Methods
 ### Tools that were used:
 - Numpy, Pandas, and Scikit-learn for data preparation and analysis
-- Flask and nginx for web app deployment
+- Flask and Heroku for web app deployment
 - GitHub for reporting & demonstration
 - VSCode with live server for web app development